zlovatt/zl_framer2AE/readme.md

 ### TODO:
-- check that it's a json
+- check/ensure that it's a json
 - properly split processChildren comp
-- figure out why some parts are generating placeholder
+- figure out why some images are generating placeholder
+- don't generate comps for everything